 In 2010 his novel Finn was the Capital City Reads selection for Jefferson City, Missouri, and in 2015 he visited with students in Duke University's "The Novel: Live" program, who'd studied his work.

-Upcoming events include the University of Northern Colorado's Rosenberry Writers' Conference, the Green Mountain Writer's Conference, and a keynote for a symposium on Mark Twain and Youth at Twain's beloved Quarry Farm.
+Recent events include the University of Northern Colorado's Rosenberry Writers' Conference, the Green Mountain Writer's Conference, and a keynote for a symposium on Mark Twain and Youth at Twain's beloved Quarry Farm.

 To consult about booking Jon for an event, click here.